helen-mark/sequoia/README.md

 File named data.xlsx with initial data should be put in sequoia/data directory.
-It should contain one table per sheet. required names on sheets can be found in data_config.yaml file.
+It should contain one table per sheet.
+Required names of sheets can be found in data_config.yaml file.

 Run
 ```bash